ChickenTenders2/FoodLink/README.md

             js/                                 # Frontend scripts
-                add_item.js                     # Handles the dynamic checking of item names / barcodes in the database and enables the dynamic switching between scanning modes. scanner.js                      # Enables dynamic posting of frames as BLOB data to be analysed in the backend so that items and barcodes can be identified.
-Allows for dynamic and efficient switching between scanning scanning modes.
+                add_item.js                     # Handles the dynamic checking of item names / barcodes in the database and enables the dynamic switching between scanning modes. scanner.js                      # Gets the user's permission for access to the camera.
+Enables dynamic posting of frames as BLOB data to be analysed in the backend so that items and barcodes can be identified.
+Allows for dynamic and efficient switching between scanning scanning modes. inventory.js
-                inventory.js
                 inventory_add.js
                 item_handling.js
                 item_view.js                    # Handles the dynamic popup forms and transmission of data between the front back end
                                                   AJAX (GET/POST) requests for efficient recipe modification. navbar.js                       # Collapses the navigation bar when the screen is minimised.